andrewrgarcia/tensorscout/README.md

 # TensorScout
-A Python library for multiprocessing-powered tensor operations.
+Parallel processing for tensors.
+A Python library.